-Figure 2 below shows the relationship between a polling enterprise and a carrier gateway.
+Figure 2 - Polling Enterprise Host and Carrier Gateway Relationship below shows the relationship between a polling enterprise and a carrier gateway.
 The arrow indicates the direction of request invocations, and the box contains the requests that a polling enterprise can make.
-The WCTP requests that a polling enterprise host may process as a client are shown in Table 3:
+The WCTP requests that a polling enterprise host may process as a client are shown in Table 3 - Requests processed by Polling Enterprise Hosts: